We Celebrate Two Birthdays

 Now, in Thüringen, however, we’re changing that…

 Since New Year’s Eve 2017, a group of native speakers of English in Thüringen meets regularly to build an even better life here through exchange, programs… community.
-Here’s an invitation to our second meeting on 25 February 2018:

 An editor at the Thüringer Allgemeine, Karsten Jauch, especially liked the idea of The Global Salon.
 He wrote about it in his weekly column “Kunstpause” (“Art Break”), both before its launch and, having been present at that initial meeting, about it afterwards.